winston-lab/demultiplex-single-end/README.md

 ## description

-A pipeline which demultiplexes paired-end FASTQ files containing libraries with 5' 'inline' barcodes and A-tails (i.e. the barcodes are the first N bases read, followed by a 'T').
+A pipeline which demultiplexes unpaired FASTQ files containing libraries with 5' 'inline' barcodes and A-tails (i.e. the barcodes are the first N bases read, followed by a 'T').

-- demultiplexing is done using [fastq-multx](https://github.com/brwnj/fastq-multx), allowing one mismatch to the barcode (including A-tail) and searching read 1 only
+- demultiplexing is done using [fastq-multx](https://github.com/brwnj/fastq-multx), allowing one mismatch to the barcode (including A-tail)
-- using [cutadapt](http://cutadapt.readthedocs.io/en/stable/guide.html), pairs of reads where both reads have the barcode are kept, and the barcodes (plus A-tails) are trimmed.
+- barcodes with A-tails are removed, but FASTQ files without barcodes removed are also generated.
+These are suitable for GEO submission, which require demultiplexed but otherwise unmodified files.
 - no 3' quality trimming is applied

 ## requirements